 CBS All Access is another name to add to the ever-growing list of on-demand streaming services that are vying for your hard-earned cash.
 But unlike Hulu and Netflix, CBS doesn’t offer many licensed shows.
-Instead, it’s first and foremost a hub for its network material, including hit shows like NCIS and The Big Bang Theory.
+Instead, it’s first and foremost a hub for its network material, including hit shows like NCIS and The Late Show with Stephen Colbert.
 Here’s everything you need to know about the platform, including how much it costs and what content is available.

 What is CBS All Access?

 Like Hulu, Amazon Prime Video, Netflix, and others, CBS All Access is an on-demand streaming service that lets you watch its programming whenever you want for a flat monthly fee.
 However, All Access isn’t home to countless licensed shows — it stakes its claim with CBS series, including current flagship titles like CSI: Miami and The Late Show with Stephen Colbert, as well as a wide array of titles from CBS’ loaded library of older shows.